Top Tourist attractions in Entebbe

 The fishermen of the area used to have strange superstitions about the shoebill stork.
 It was regarded bad omen by them to find a shoebill before they set out to fish so they would kill the shoebill storks indiscriminately but when the site was finally recognized as a Ramsar site, the local fishermen stopped killing the shoebill for they had realized the economic benefits of the tourism in the area.
 Many of them even got trained as birding guides.

-Though the shoebill is the main attraction of Mabamba Swamp, you can also find other notable water birds and animals in the swamp.
+Though the shoebill is the main attraction of Mabamba Swamp, you can also find tens of other notable water birds and animals in the swamp.
+A visit here will definitely give you a fill of our feathery friends.

 - Ngamba Island Sanctuary

 Ngamba Island is a 100 acre island 23km south of Entebbe town which is used as a rescue sanctuary for 50 orphaned chimpanzees which cannot be returned to the wild.
 The sanctuary was established in 1997 by the Chimpanzee Sanctuary and Wildlife Conservation Trust.
 Of the 100 acres, only 2 acres are used as a sanctuary, the rest were left forested.
 The sanctuary is one of the best on the world and it is regarded as model for many other sanctuaries around the world.
+You will have to cross Lake Victoria to get to the sanctuary.
 The island is 45 minutes away from the Entebbe mainland by boat.
 While at Ngamba Island you can view the chimpanzees on a raised platform, or go for a forest walk while holding hands with the young chimps or participate in the daily care giving of the chimpanzees.
 The activities that involve close encounters with chimps require you to be immunized against certain diseases before participation.
 The sanctuary offers half day and full day excursions.

 - Zika Forest